tgh101/nyc_hsp_project/README.md

 When we consider all these problems, we can create a map and information chart where the real estate index is placed on New York and each district is clustered according to the venue density.

 ### A.2.
 Project Summary
 Using data science techniques to analyze the following questions:

-Is the surrounding venues can effect the price of real estates?
+- Is the surrounding venues can effect the price of real estates?
-What kind of surrounding venues, and to what extend, can effect the price?
+- What kind of surrounding venues, and to what extend, can effect the price?
-Can we use the surrounding venue to estimate the value of an accommodation over the average price of one area?
+- Can we use the surrounding venue to estimate the value of an accommodation over the average price of one area?
 And to what degree of confidence?

 The data will be:

-Average price of 1 Standard residential Unit in New York city's neighborhoods.
-[3] Venues surrounding each neighborhoods using Foursquare API [2] Target audiences will be:
+- Average price of 1 Standard residential Unit in New York city's neighborhoods. ([kaggle](https://www.kaggle.com/new-york-city/nyc-property-sales))
+- Venues surrounding each neighborhoods. ([FourSquare API](https://developer.foursquare.com/))

+Target audiences will be:
-Home buyers, who can roughly estimate the value of a target house over the average.
+- Home buyers, who can roughly estimate the value of a target house over the average.
-Planners, who can decide which venues to place around their product, so that the price is maximized.
+- Planners, who can decide which venues to place around their product, so that the price is maximized.
-Any normal person, who is wondering if that in-process building will effect his/her home's value.
+- Any normal person, who is wondering if that in-process building will effect his/her home's value.